Hydroxylamine: Biochemistry

 In biological nitrification, the oxidation of NH3 to hydroxylamine is mediated by the ammonia monooxygenase (AMO).
 Hydroxylamine oxidoreductase (HAO) further oxidizes hydroxylamine to nitrite.

 Cytochrome P460, an enzyme found in the ammonia-oxidizing bacteria Nitrosomonas europea, can convert hydroxylamine to nitrous oxide, a potent greenhouse gas.

 Hydroxylamine can also be used to highly selectively cleave asparaginyl-glycine peptide bonds in peptides and proteins.
 It also bonds to and permanently disables (poisons) heme-containing enzymes.
 It is used as an irreversible inhibitor of the oxygen-evolving complex of photosynthesis on account of its similar structure to water.

 Safety and environmental concerns

-Hydroxylamine may explode on heating.
-The nature of the explosive hazard is not well understood.
+Hydroxylamine is a skin irritant but is of low toxicity.

+A detonator can easily explode aqueous solutions concentrated above 80% by weight, and even 50% solution might prove detonable if tested in bulk.
+In air, the combustion is rapid and complete:

+Absent air, pure hydroxylamine requires stronger heating and the detonation does not complete combustion:

 At least two factories dealing in hydroxylamine have been destroyed since 1999 with loss of life.
 It is known, however, that ferrous and ferric iron salts accelerate the decomposition of 50% NH2OH solutions.
 Hydroxylamine and its derivatives are more safely handled in the form of salts.

 It is an irritant to the respiratory tract, skin, eyes, and other mucous membranes.
 It may be absorbed through the skin, is harmful if swallowed, and is a possible mutagen.